alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2024.md

   * Stuck unable to detangle the PR/branch issue: meeting planned for 11 Apr
 * **Inclusive Events Chapter**
   * Unsure if this is to be included in KW's PR on 2 May 2024
+    * Assume not 😅
-  * AWG unable to take this forward
+  * AWG may be unable to take this forward
+    * Decision may sit with ALS
   * PR has been made https://github.com/the-turing-way/the-turing-way/pull/3602
   * These PRs are still waiting for review: https://github.com/the-turing-way/the-turing-way/pull/3523 and https://github.com/the-turing-way/the-turing-way/pull/3522 (unsure if the second one needs to be resolved or if it needs to wait on a cross reference to content that would be in the Guide for Accessibility)
 * **PPIE April Session**
   * Moved due to illness
   * Date 17 April
   * Planned for discussion of the draft
   * May need support facilitating
+    * BGT, SA?, BA?
 * **Survey**
   * Send link alongside email last week
 * **RCM Team Reporting**
+  * review the Citizen Science tps team report to check some content
 * **MOOP**
+  * No new updates

 ### What would you like to work on this week?
 * Prep for April 17 PPIE Meeting
+  * Run through of the ~5 min CW24 talk
+    * overview of the sections
+  * breakout rooms by the subsections
+    * free form discussion about what would you expect to be in this section (that possibly isn't)
+    * don't expect people to have read the whole thing
+    * pick any of the sections (or feel free to read the whole thing)
 * Send out draft of PPIE chapter for review
 * MOOP

 ### Where do you need help?
 * Drafting the email to send to the PPIE Community with the drafts
+  * BGT can draft the email -> SB to send a Slack message to BGT and SA group DM
 * Reminder of what we're been doing for the RCM report

 #### Notes